Notice: The Plain English Speaking Award Competition has been cancelled for 2020

 The Plain English Speaking Award recognizes the key role of the spoken English Language as a link among Australians and as a medium for international communication and understanding.
 The primary aim of the Award is to encourage and maintain the best use of clear and effective English.

 Two students (one female and one male) from either year 11 or 12 may enter from each school.
 In the case of single gender schools, two students may enter.
-Students must be between 15 and 18 years at 1st September 2019.
 The students must be Australian citizens.
 Schools must organize an in-school competition to select the best student presentation.
 The selected students will represent their school in the state semi-final and if successful go on to the final conducted in Perth WA.
-The winner of the state final will represent Western Australia in the national final in Sydney in 2020.
+The winner of the state final will represent Western Australia in the national final in Sydney in 2021.

 Adjudication will be based on a) the content of the talk; b) the structure and organization; c) the achievement of purpose; and d) the level of interest and student’s delivery, including clarity, fluency, tone, assurance, enthusiasm and the use of appropriate language.